 3. Benefits of Chatbots in Healthcare

-The advantages of chatbots in healthcare are enormous – and all stakeholders share the benefits.
+The advantages of chatbots in healthcare are enormous – and all stakeholders share the benefits of AI chatbots in healthcare.

 For once, medical chatbots reduce healthcare professionals’ workload by reducing hospital visits, reducing unnecessary treatments and procedures, and decreasing hospital admissions and readmissions as treatment compliance and knowledge about their symptoms improve.
 For patients, this comes with a lot of benefits: